dpareasy/RT1_final_assignment/README.md

 </launch>

 ```
-Te UI.cpp node will run separately the other three nodes by using system calls:
+The UI.cpp node will run separately the other three nodes by using system calls:

 - To run a single node: